 For further information on obtaining an ID card, making an appointment for an ID card or replacing a lost or stolen ID card, visit the DEERS/ID Cards webpage.

-The Kolekole hiking trail is open on select dates during non-live-fire days, to Department of Defense/military ID cardholders and their guests.
-For more information on hiking on Army land, visit the Hiking webpage.
+The Kolekole Hiking Trail is open on select weekends when there is no live-fire training going on.
+For more information on hiking on Army installations call (808) 655-1434 or visit the Hiking webpage.

 When my spouse deploys, will maintenance assist with yard work?